The team at Lushington Chiropractic in Eastbourne share their tips on how to reduce and manage stress.

 Focus on the positive aspects of your life.

-Steve Clifford, Psychotherapist at Lushington Chiropractic, says, “Most of the time we cope very well in spite of incredible stresses.
+A previous colleague , a psychotherapist, at Lushington Chiropractic says; “Most of the time we cope very well in spite of incredible stresses.
 At other times even the simplest request feels impossible.
 From time to time each of us may experience problems and difficulties which we feel unable to resolve.
 Having the opportunity to explore them with another person may help a great deal”

 Visit www.chirocare.co.uk for further information and advice or call us on 01323 722499